 Israeli love olives.
 Many places sell them, and in recent years farms started offering olive picking.
 Recently, we took part in such picking at Bethlehem Of Galilee.

 Different types of beans are also quite popular.
 They are either added to salads, stews, and other dishes.
-And since I mentioned beans, there are two popular street food dishes in Israel that are mostly made of beans.
+And since I mentioned beans, there are two favorite street food dishes in Israel that are mostly made of beans.
 Can you guess which ones?

 The first one is hummus and the second falafel.

-Derech Hatavlinim at Beit Lehem Haglilit
+Derech Hatavlinim At Beit Lehem Haglilit

-The next place we are going to visit is a specialty store called Derech Hatavlinim at Beit Lehem Haglilit.
+The next place we are going to visit is a specialty store called Derech Hatavlinim At Beit Lehem Haglilit.
 And they probably have the biggest selection of spices in Israel.

 It is a big store surrounded by fields where they grow most of the spices.
 Moreover, they offer free tours in those fields in Hebrew where they tell you about different spices and their health benefits.

 If you are in the area and want some spices, then you will most probably find what you want.

 I wonder why in Hebrew it is written pink pepper, and in English, it is red pepper:

 Beside natural spices, they offer many different mixtures.
 And suggestions on how to use these mixtures.
 Moreover, there are many workers in place, and if you are not sure or have a question, you can consult them.